 Melissa J. Williams is an Assistant Professor in Organization & Management at Goizueta Business School, Emory University.
 She previously completed a postdoctoral fellowship at the Graduate School of Business, Stanford University, and earned a Ph.D. in social and personality psychology from the University of California, Berkeley.

-Dr. Williams is the recipient of the Alumni Award for Excellence in Research from Emory University, the Geis Memorial Award for Dissertation Research from the Association for Women in Psychology, a pre-dissertation prize from the Institute for Labor and Employment at the University of California, and an Outstanding Graduate Student Instructor award from UC Berkeley.
+Dr. Williams is the recipient of the Alumni Award for Excellence in Research from Emory University, the Geis Memorial Award for Dissertation Research from the Association for Women in Psychology, and an Outstanding Graduate Student Instructor award from UC Berkeley.
 Her work has been published in the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, and Personality and Social Psychology Review, among others.

 - Culture and Ethnicity